 - Chair of the Ministerial Advisory Committee on Skilled Migration

-- Member of RMIT College of Business Industry Advisory Board
+- Chair of the RMIT College of Business Industry Advisory Board

 Innes served as the Australian Consul General to Los Angeles from 2006 to 2008, where he represented wide-ranging Australian interests on the west coast of the United States, including in the areas of trade, finance, culture, bio-technology, environment and energy sectors.